 - Time consumption: As a result of their nature, boot camps demand a greater time commitment from students than do more flexible options like self-paced courses or real-time online instruction.

-It shouldn't come as a surprise that business owners frequently start their boot camps to diversify their revenue streams.
-However, the factors below must be considered and carefully planned, organized, and executed to run a successful boot camp;
+At the same time, it shouldn't come as a surprise that business owners frequently start their boot camps to diversify their revenue streams.
+The factors below must be considered and carefully planned, organized, and executed to run a successful boot camp.

 Boot camps are expensive to run because of the high cost of personnel, facilities, and equipment and the need for participant funding.
 As a result, setting up a boot camp calls for careful planning and financial management.

 The success of your boot camp depends on your pricing strategy, as this will determine who signs up, how long they stay, and how much they value the experience.
 When setting your prices, consider your costs, the prices of similar boot camps, and the perceived value you're offering potential customers.
 Systems for participant registration and payment processing must also be developed.